-HCPCS codes that may be used for collateral-type contacts are available in every category except Therapy.
-There are HCPCS codes that are silent as to whether the beneficiary is present or not.
+Note that some code descriptions clearly describe the service as occurring with the client present.
+Those codes should not be used to report services provided to collaterals.
+Most HCPCs, however, are silent as to whether the beneficiary is required to be present or not.
 It is appropriate to use these codes when the beneficiary is not there so long as they are the codes that describe the service provided.
+For specific CPT code usage, refer to the AMA CPT Codebook for guidance.